watson-intu/self-docs/workshops-devcon/Workshop3-CreatingAnEmotionAgent/lab-docs/workshop_3.md

 **For OS X users:**

-1. Open a **new** Terminal window or using an exisiting window and build with the following commands:
+1. Open a **new** Terminal window or using an existing window and build with the following commands:

 	```
 	cd ~/intu/self-sdk-master